-The best tool at hand to gain insights about the physics of eccentric binary black hole mergers is numerical relativity, and thus we use the open source, community-driven, numerical relativity software, the Einstein Toolkit~\cite{ETL:2012CQGra} to produce a suite of numerical relativity waveforms that describe eccentric, spinning, non-precessing binary black hole mergers.
+The best tool at hand to gain insights about the physics of eccentric binary black hole mergers is numerical relativity, and thus we use the open source, community-driven, numerical relativity software, the Einstein Toolkit~\cite{ETL:2012CQGra} to produce a suite of numerical relativity waveforms that describe eccentric, spinning, nonprecessing binary black hole mergers.
+Non-spinning, eccentric simulations were investigated in previous works in~\cite{Adam:2018prd,huerta_nr_catalog}.
 These waveforms include higher order modes up to \(\ell\leq4\), except for memory modes.
 We use these numerical relativity waveforms to carry out the following studies:

 \begin{itemize}[nosep] \item \textbf{Gravitational wave detection} We construct two types of waveforms that include either quadrupole modes, \(\ell=|m|=2\), or modes up to \(\ell\leq4\).
-We assume stellar mass binary black holes that may be observed by advanced LIGO-type detectors and compute signal-to-noise ratio (SNR) calculations for a variety of astrophysical scenarios, and explore whether the inclusion of higher order wave modes leads to measurable SNR increases. \item \textbf{Gravitational wave modeling} We used the SEOBNRE waveform model to estimate the eccentricity of our numerical relativity waveforms \cite{cao:2017}.
-This exercise was useful to identify areas of improvement for next generation waveform models, and to get a better understanding of signals that may be missed by state-of-the art semi-analytical models used for gravitational wave searches. \item \textbf{Parameter space degeneracy} We quantified the impact of including higher order modes in terms of fitting factor calculations that aim to pinpoint an optimal quasi-circular NRHybSur3dq8 waveform signal whose astrophysical parameters best reproduce the complex morphology of moderately or highly eccentric numerical relativity waveforms. \end{itemize}
+We assume stellar mass binary black holes that may be observed by advanced LIGO-type detectors and compute signal-to-noise ratio (SNR) calculations for a variety of astrophysical scenarios, and explore whether the inclusion of higher order wave modes leads to measurable SNR increases. \item \textbf{Gravitational wave modeling} We use two effective-one-body (EOB) eccentric waveform models: \texttt{TEOBResumS}~\cite{damour_2014,nagar_2016,nagar_2018,nagar_2020a,nagar_2020b,riemenschneider_2021,chiaramello_nagar_2020,nagar_2021} and \texttt{SEOBNRE}~\cite{cao:2017,2020PhRvD.101d4049L,liu_higher-multipole_2022} to estimate the eccentricities of our numerical relativity waveforms.
+This exercise was useful to identify areas of improvement for next generation waveform models, and to get a better understanding of signals that may be discovered in upcoming gravitational wave searches.
+Note that due to conventions and different definitions of eccentricity, the inferred eccentricities cannot be directly compared with each other.
+A detailed comparison between the two waveform models is given in \citet{knee_rosetta_2022}. \item \textbf{Parameter space degeneracy} We quantified the impact of including higher order modes in terms of fitting factor calculations that aim to pinpoint an optimal quasicircular NRHybSur3dq8 waveform signal~\cite{nrhybsur3dq8_2019} whose astrophysical parameters best reproduce the complex morphology of moderately or highly eccentric numerical relativity waveforms. \end{itemize}